Offirmo/offirmo-monorepo--2021-legacy/CONTRIBUTING/module-versions.md

 ## policy

-We strive for the latest stable.
+We strive for the latest LTS unless feature needed.

+Using `yarn outdated`

-## Actual exceptions
+## Actual exceptions to `yarn outdated`

 In alphabetical order:
 * `@atlaskit/*` requires work to upgrade